Typically, a very conservative investor is:

 Asset Allocation Calculator

 Once you've decided to start investing your money, you'll have to decide on an asset allocation that's appropriate for your goals, age and risk tolerance.
-And unless you invest in a Target Date Fund (TDF) that automatically adjusts that asset allocation, you'll have to rebalance your assets over the course of your investing time frame.
-Here’s the information you need to make the best decision for you.
+And unless you invest in a target date fund that automatically adjusts that asset allocation, you'll have to rebalance your assets over the course of your investing time frame.

 When you buy shares in a company you're investing in stocks.
 This is also known as owning equities.
 Companies issue stocks as a way of raising money and spreading risk.
 Some pay dividends to their shareholders.
 As a shareholder, you can make money through dividends, from selling the stock for more than you paid or from both.
 The value of shares fluctuates.
 The goal is generally, as you’ve likely heard, to "buy low and sell high."